openstack/osprofiler/doc/source/user/integration.rst

   the list and rolling out that change and then removing the older key at some time in the future).

+  * Optionally you can enable client tracing using `requests`_, Currently only supported by OTLP driver, this will add client call tracing. see `profiler/trace_requests`'s option.

 * RPC API

   RPC calls are used for interaction between services of one project.